What is a visual-spatial learner?

 These values and learning goals work for Visual-Spatial children.

-At the same time, there is an expectation that they, when and if ready, will be able to adopt the more linear-sequential skills necessary to navigate the world in order to support their VS gifts.
+At the same time, there will be an expectation that they, when and if ready, will be able to adopt the more linear-sequential skills necessary to navigate the world in order to support their VS gifts.

-As with all schools, make sure there is a “felt” sense of whether they carry out their stated values.
+As with all schools, public or private, when searching for a good fit, (if you have that luxury,) make sure there is a “felt” sense of whether they carry out their stated values.
 After a day of hanging out there, your child will have a good sense of whether it will work for them or not.

 How can I facilitate my Visual-Spatial learner at home?